puckawayjeff/dotfiles/docs/New Host Deployment.md

    git clone git@github.com:puckawayjeff/dotfiles.git ~/dotfiles
    ```

-3. **Installation** - Runs `install.sh` to create all symlinks and applies changes to the current session.
+3. **Installation** - Runs `sync.sh` to create all symlinks and applies changes to the current session.

 ### Updates on Existing Hosts